Table of contents

 In this article, we have learned the ref and out keywords in C# and their significance in method parameter passing.
 We learned that ref is used to pass arguments by reference, allowing methods to modify existing variable values directly, while out is used to return multiple values from a method.
 Additionally, we discussed how these keywords can be used in method overloading to create more flexible and context-specific interactions within your code.

-You can refer to our guided paths on the Coding Ninjas.
+You can refer to our guided paths on the Code360.
 You can check our course to learn more about DSADBMSCompetitive ProgrammingPythonJavaJavaScript, etc. Also, check out some of the Guided Paths on topics such as Data Structure andAlgorithmsCompetitive ProgrammingOperating SystemsComputer Networks, DBMSSystem Design, etc., as well as some Contests, Test Series, and Interview Experiences curated by top Industry Experts.

 Live masterclass